stevesimmons/pybloomfiltermmap3/docs/ref.rst

 .. method:: BloomFilter.add(item)

-    Add the item to the Bloom filter.
+    Adds an item to the Bloom filter.
     Returns a boolean indicating whether this item was present in the Bloom filter prior to adding (see :meth:`BloomFilter.__contains__`).